Melatonin64/eko-js-guide/README.md

 ### Ternary expressions

-Do not use ternary (conditional) operator with boolean values, the entire expression can be written more succinctly without using a ternary operator.
+Do not use ternary (conditional) expressions that evaluate to boolean values, the entire expression can be written more succinctly without using a ternary operator.

 **BAD**: